Become a Hospital Volunteer

 - Cuddler Program: The Cuddler Program at Sierra Vista Regional Medical Center gives volunteers a great opportunity to aid in the development of premature infants in the Neonatal Intensive Care Unit.
 As a volunteer in this program, your goal will be to support the nursing staff and patients' families with loving hands and a gentle presence.
 Volunteers must be mature, responsible and comfortable holding premature infants.
 Due to the amount of interest in this program, no new volunteers are currently being accepted into this position.

 - Emergency services: Volunteers work closely with emergency department doctors and staff in providing support and compassionate care to patients and their families.
 This program is ideal for those with an interest in the day-to-day operations of a medical center emergency department.
 Currently, only Twin Cities is accepting volunteers for this position.

 - Special projects: Other projects that volunteers often help out with include assisting with blood drives, knitting/crocheting baby hats for the NICU, assisting with clerical needs, making tray favors and welcoming cards and setting up for special events.

 - Student Volunteers: An evening shift is available for those looking to volunteer later in the day from 4:30-8 p.m.
 The evening shift is primarily geared toward college students who are at least 18 years of age and would like to join our family of volunteers.

-All volunteers are asked to make a one-year commitment to the program, with special consideration taken for student schedules.
+All volunteers at Sierra Vista are asked to make a one-year commitment to the program, with special consideration taken for student schedules.
+Twin Cities does not have a time commitment.
 Volunteers are required to attend a hospital orientation and be tested for tuberculosis.

 Applications are available at the volunteer desk in the main lobby of the hospital or you can download the application below: